singhsduos/Weather-App/README.md

 # Weather-App
-This is weather web-app which is using Weather API and showing to client side.
+This is a weather web app which is using Weather API and shows to the client-side.

 ### <a href="https://neelesh-weather-app.netlify.app/" target="_blank">**Visit Now 🚀**</a>